Almost all orbits of the Collatz map attain almost bounded values: Reduction to fine scale mixing of the -Syracuse offset map

-for some quantity $Q$ that can depend on $x,\alpha,E$ but is independent of the choice of $y$ (note that this bound automatically forces $Q = O(1)$ when $x$ is large, so the first error term on the right-hand side may be absorbed into the second).
-The strategy is to manipulate the left-hand side of \eqref{pye} into an expression that involves the Syracuse random variables $\Syrac(\Z/3^n\Z)$ for various $n$ (in a range depending on $y$) plus a small error, and then appeal to Proposition \ref{tv-bound} to remove the dependence on $n$ and hence on $y$ in the main term.
+for some quantity $Q$ that can depend on $x,\alpha,E$ but is independent of whether $y$ is equal to $x^\alpha$ or $x^{\alpha^2}$ (note that this bound automatically forces $Q = O(1)$ when $x$ is large, so the first error term $O(\log^{-c} x) Q$ on the right-hand side may be absorbed into the second term $O(\log^{-c} x)$).
+The strategy is to manipulate the left-hand side of \eqref{pye} into an expression that involves the Syracuse random variables $\Syrac(\Z/3^n\Z)$ for various $n$ (in a range $I_y$ depending on $y$) plus a small error, and then appeal to Proposition \ref{tv-bound} to remove the dependence on $n$ and hence on $y$ in the main term.
+The main difficulty is that the first passage location $\Pass_x(\mathbf{N}_y)$ involves a first passage time $n = T_x(\mathbf{N}_y)$ whose value is not known in advance; but by stepping back in time by a fixed number of steps $m_0$, we will be able to express the left-hand side of \eqref{pye} (up to negligible errors) without having to explicitly refer to the first passage time.

+The first step is to establish the following approximate formula for the left-hand side of \eqref{pye}.